freedomlayer/offset_docs/doc/docs/source/dev/contributing.rst

 ---------------

 * Development: Offset is far from complete.
 There are many features to add and many bugs to fix.
+Check out the issues pages on the Offset repositories and see if there is any issue you would like to help solve.

 * Bug reports: If you find any issue with Offset, or have an interesting idea, don't hesitate to open an issue here at the relevant repository.